By Benji Chapman, Co-Deputy Music Editor

 The four day long festival has occurred five times since its beginning in 2014 and contains a lengthy line-up of unsurprisingly new names.
 Beyond cult recognition, even keen scene-heads would be pressed to identify more than a few names on the bill and across the past featured acts have also been relatively unknown.

 Capitalising on a mystery behind the live acts, performers named on this year's line-up lean into a fusion of the visual and audial arts.
-Artists like the American Lonnie Holley will venture into unusual festival material, co-meddling sculpture and live music in his show which takes place in the Lantern Hall of the Bristol Beacon.
+Artists like the American Lonnie Holley will venture into unusual festival material, co-meddling sculpture and live music in his show that takes place in the Lantern Hall of the Bristol Beacon.

 Holley's work, which is centred around the history of the African American experience, comes following his success as a rising artist between collaborations with Moor Mother, Bon Iver and Sharen Von Etten for his 2023 project Oh Me Oh My.